The most common types of fish finders are 2D Sonar, 3D sonar, live sonar, down imaging, side imaging, chart plotters, and 360 imaging.

 In the following sections, we’ll discuss the various types of fish finders and examine their capabilities and advantages and disadvantages.

-The first type of fish finder technology to be invented many decades ago was the 2D Sonar fish finder.
-While they were revolutionary at the time they were first used, the 2D sonar units are now considered obsolete by anyone’s standards.
+The first type of fish finder technology invented many decades ago was the 2D Sonar fish finder.
+While they were revolutionary when they were first used, the 2D sonar units are now considered obsolete by anyone’s standards.
 These types of fish finders work using a transducer that’s located on the bottom of the boat.
-This transducer sends a conical-shaped sonar signal down into the water and projects an image of the fish and any other solid object beneath your boat.
+This transducer sends a conical-shaped sonar signal down into the water, projecting an image of the fish and any other solid object beneath your boat.

-These fish finders are going to be the best for anyone looking for a budget-friendly unit that won’t be too expensive.
+These fish finders will be the best for anyone looking for a budget-friendly unit that won’t be too expensive.
 They are very reliable and capable of detecting fish for hundreds of feet down into the water.
 They are often described as ‘traditional sonar’ and give the now famous icons of fish arches.

 One of the latest types of fish finders utilizes a more advanced kind of technology that’s known as 3D fish finders.
 These units allow anglers to scan around their boat using side-imaging transducers and special software that produces a unique 3D image of the fish below the boat.
 It’s also incredibly useful for getting solid readings on the bottom and the different kinds of structure that fish might use to hide in.

 Live sonar fish finders are one of the newest models in the fishing industry.
-They operate using the same type of sonar system most other fish finders utilize, but live sonar makes use of more advanced software that allows anglers to have a continuously-updated reading that is comparable to a live streamed video of what’s under your boat.
+They operate using the same sonar system most other fish finders utilize.
+Live sonar uses more advanced software that allows anglers to have a continuously-updated reading comparable to a live streamed video of what’s under your boat.

-Anglers are still learning the different strengths and weaknesses of this style of fish finder, but it’s clear that it offers up some of the most clear, crisp images in real time that gives you an unmatched advantage on the water against anglers that are using older technology.
+Anglers are still learning the different strengths and weaknesses of this style of fish finder.
+It’s clear that it offers up some of the most clear, crisp images in real time, giving you an unmatched advantage on the water against anglers using older technology.

 You can even identify individual fish from the comfort of your boat.

-The latest and greatest modern fish finder technology that many anglers are raving about is referred to as 360 imaging.
-This type of fish finder does certainly live up to the hype for anglers who want to be able to detect fish in any direction, but it’s one of the most costly forms of fish finder technology currently available.
+The latest and greatest modern fish finder technology that many anglers are raving about is called 360 imaging.
+This type of fish finder does certainly live up to the hype for anglers who want to detect fish in any direction, but it’s one of the most costly forms of fish finder technology currently available.

-Chartplotter systems are basically a fish finder that provides anglers with an easy-to-read image of where they are on any body of water.
-Many of the most advanced fish finder models on the market today offer chartplotter technology that includes highly-accurate GPS readings that let you pinpoint your location down to a few feet.
+Chartplotter systems are basically a fish finder that gives anglers an easy-to-read image of where they are on any body of water.
+Many of the most advanced fish finder models on the market today offer chartplotter technology, including highly-accurate GPS readings that let you pinpoint your location down to a few feet.

 The main difference between the traditional 2D sonar and CHIRP technology is that CHIRP sends out a much longer pulse duration, which allows the device to pick up much more detail with greater accuracy than ever before.